zigius/docs/content/docs/reference/pkg/gcp/bigquery/dataset.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/built-in-types">int</a></span>
     </dt>
-    <dd>{{% md %}}The default partition expiration for all partitioned tables in the dataset, in milliseconds.
+    <dd>The default partition expiration for all partitioned tables in the dataset, in milliseconds.
 Once this property is set,
 all newly-created partitioned tables in the dataset will have an 'expirationMs' property in the 'timePartitioning' settings set to this value, and changing the value will only affect new tables, not existing ones.
 The storage in a partition will have an expiration time of its partition time plus this value.
 Setting this property overrides the use of